 The world's leading competition authorities are increasingly producing impact assessments which quantify the benefits to society of their activity.
-Due to this situation, it was felt that the CNMC should also begin this type of annual assessment, so that it can show to society how its interventions in different sectors of the economy benefit consumers, while at the same time increasing transparency and measuring the effectiveness of its activities.
+We started carrying out such assessments for the CNMC in 2016, to show how the interventions of the Spanish competition authority in different sectors of the economy benefit consumers, while at the same time measuring the effectiveness of its activities.